LF-digitala-kanaler/LFDS/content/components/web/typography/headings.md

       ### Colors

+      #### Blue or Navy blue

       The H1 always have the color blue.
-The other h2-h5 have the darker blue thats called navy blue to make a different from when the heading are linked.
+The other h2-h5 have the darker blue thats called navy blue to make a different from when the headings are linked.
+The H6 have a grey color.

+      * H1 - Blue

+      * H2-H5 = Navy Blue

+      * Linked H1-H5 = Blue

+      #### Red words in headings

+      We only have red words in the H1 on the page.
+It is a free choice and not a must.
+You highlight the word in the heading that is the most important.
+You can mark more than one word but the words should be following each other (be together).

+      * One, two or three words

+      * Put the words together

+      * The words with meaning

       ### Linked headline